 where the weights wi will be explained shortly.
 (The logarithm of the likelihood is used to compress the scale of the measure.)
 The LLR is 0 if the novice ISM and the expert ISM both score the sequence F as being equally likely; the LLR is positive if F is scored as being more novice-like and negative if F is scored as being more expert-like.
 The magnitude of the LLR reflects confidence in the classification, and can be used to observe incremental changes in expertise.

 To this point, we have presented calculations for a single image, but the approach is readily extended to accommodate data from a subject over multiple images via:

+LLR=1SjLLRFjIj (A5)